dahljo/bcmeter/README.md

+## Legacy maintenance notice

+This repository contains the legacy Raspberry Pi bcMeter software.
+Existing installations can keep using it, but for new setups and long-term maintenance use the redesigned Raspberry Pi version: https://github.com/dahljo/bcmeter-pi.

+The redesigned version was built from scratch for better maintainability, reliability, and setup/update workflows.
+Contact jd@bcmeter.org for questions.

 ## Thank you for your interest!
 In this git you find everything you need to build your own bcMeter for non-commercial use as a citizen science device. for commercial use and licencing please contact jd@bcmeter.org.